Top 10 Countries with Highest and Lowest Minimum Wage in the World

 Given the above facts, let’s look at the countries with the highest minimum wage in the world.
 However, it’s worth remembering that lots of factors go into calculation of the minimum wage such as cost of living.
 Hence, if you’re signing-up for a minimum wage job, consider your lifestyle before accepting it.

-The following figures for minimum wages are taken from Organization of Economic Cooperation & Development, ILO and other sources.
+The following figures for minimum wages are taken from Organization of Economic Cooperation & Development (OECD), ILO and other sources.

 1. Australia